 Cultural Reverence is the capacity to relate to, learn from, and accept persons traditionally labelled as “different” or “other.”
-Cultural Reverence is grounded in the believe that there are no “disposable” people, because there is no “other.”
+Cultural Reverence is grounded in the belief that there are no “disposable” people, because there is no “other.”
 A culturally reverent person values diversity and practices inclusivity, because it generates our mutual human growth and development so we may all achieve and experience equity.

 We live in a world of diversity.
 For organizations to be change leaders in their communities, we must move beyond cultural competency or cultural sensitivity as concepts.
 These ideas create distance between us and imply a targeted outcome, rather than a lifelong journey to equity, diversity and inclusion.

 At Share Collaborative, our Cultural Humility to Cultural Reverence training increases service providers’ ability to serve an increasingly diverse client population.
 Whether culture is defined as race, religion, ethnicity, nationality, gender identity, sexual orientation, different ability, or another dimension, cultural humility guides our interactions.

 By embracing the framework in Cultural Humility training, we expand on the cultural competence model, encouraging providers to view learning of different cultural backgrounds as a revered journey rather than a destination.

 - Surfaces deep respect for another’s cultural heritage, experiences, and behavioral influences.

 - Invites an understanding that developing a culturally informed relationship continuously evolves in partnership with others in moment-to-moment interactions.

 - Invites self-introspection to better understand our own identity and how they influence our values, perceptions, and behavior.